 - Black Bean hummus – add ½ cup of black beans (and you’ll boost the protein content) and increase the water

 - Sun Dried Tomatoes – add ½ cup oil packed tomatoes to the recipe

 - Chocolate Paleo Power or Plant Power Protein Shake*

 - ½ frozen banana (eliminate to reduce sugar)

 - Small amounts of unsweetened almond, cashew, or coconut milk to desired thickness

 Make it thick.
 Pour or spoon into shot glasses.
 Top with cacao nibs, or coconut cream.

-Flip: Try vanilla protein shake mix instead and add just a bit of match (green tea leaf powder) to make it holiday green.
+Flip: Try vanilla protein shake mix instead and add just a bit of matcha (green tea leaf powder) to make it holiday green.
 Knock yourself out and make two batches – a green and chocolate to serve on a tray.